w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 3.2.2 On Input to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.2.2](https://www.w3.org/WAI/WCAG22/Understanding/on-input#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 3.2.2](https://www.w3.org/WAI/WCAG22/Understanding/on-input#intent).

 ##### consistent-navigation

 ###### Applying SC 3.2.3 Consistent Navigation to Non-Web Documents and Software

-This applies directly as written and described in [Intent from Understanding Success Criterion 3.2.3](https://www.w3.org/WAI/WCAG22/Understanding/consistent-navigation#intent), replacing “set of Web pages” with “set of non-web documents” and “set of software programs”.
+This can apply directly as written and described in [Intent from Understanding Success Criterion 3.2.3](https://www.w3.org/WAI/WCAG22/Understanding/consistent-navigation#intent), replacing “set of Web pages” with “set of non-web documents” and “set of software programs”.

 With these substitutions, it would read: